 The colour and expense of fake pills affects the placebo rate of success.
 Injections are more powerful via a placebo construct than tablets.
 Recent research suggests that surgery for pain has the highest placebo response rate of all.
 Standard comparative, 'best available' research methods of assessing 'success' via reported outcomes are therefore highly questionable.
 These are the 'gold standards' in many studies.

 But surgery is potentially harmful, and pain can persist not uncommonly even after successful surgery, and EVEN after surgery for accepted robust indications.

 Have you never wondered WHY?

-Have you ever wondered why chronic pain has increased alarmingly in the same period as major advances in imaging and other technology and intervention expertise?
+Have you never wondered why chronic pain has increased alarmingly in the same period as major advances in imaging and other technology and intervention expertise?

 There is an excellent explanation in science, and even though aspects of it may be confronting, it should not be ignored.